 “What affects the value of my Peace Bear?” would be a better question to ask.

 Check to see if your Peace Bear has a red factory stamp inside the looped tush tag.If it has the number 108 or 113 it is usually worth $75+ to the right buyer.
 If it’s a really pretty color it can go higher.
 Not all Peace Bears have a number.
 107 & 114 can be worth $15+.

 Solid color “pajama” Peace Bears can be worth a bit.
 Solid blue seems to be the most common of the solids.
 Solids vary widely in value with Yellow seeming to be the most desirable at this time.

-102 TY INC Neon’s can possibly bring $25+ (upwards of $200 for exceptional) Pastel Peace bears are appealing to many and true Pastels can bring $15+ to the right buyer.
+102 TY INC Neon’s can possibly bring $15+ for exceptional colors.
+Pastel Peace bears are appealing to many and true Pastels can bring $10+ to the right buyer.
 Just because it has the 102 stamp does not automatically make it neon or pastel.

 Beauty is in the eyes of the beholder with Peace bears.
 The vast majority are worth less than $5.
 The small niche market is shrinking.
 Some buyers are willing to pay for what collectors call “exceptional” colored Peace Bears.